Chickens in Permaculture Farms: Parable of the Chicken

 In all broadscale agriculture, which, sadly, is the most destructive influence on the whole face of the earth, the chicken becomes a parable, which, as a representative of a class of animals kept by man, consumes 70 percent of the product of the labor of man in agriculture.

 Man thus works for the chicken.
 The chicken then provides for the man less than one percent of the necessary food of man.
 The chicken is enormously smarter than man, by thousands of times.
 Man works extremely hard for the chicken.
 The chicken works very little for man.

 Of all these crops, then, of every acre of every field of wheat, 70 percent goes — with the chicken as parable — to the chicken, and 30 percent to the uses of mankind, not just food uses.

-So most of agriculture is devoted to the chicken.
+So most agriculture is devoted to the chicken.
 Therefore, most tractors, most roads, most rural networks are built to service the chicken.
-In the total society 35 percent of all energy goes towards food, so the chicken is a very large consumer of energy in the total society.
+In the total society, 35 percent of all energy goes towards food, so the chicken is a very large consumer of energy in the total society.

 Therefore, as the coal and motor vehicle exhausts fall to earth they start to turn, after a little while, into solutes of selenium, lead, cadmium and aluminum, all of which are fatal to man and fatal to plants.